janvennemann/file-state-monitor/Readme.md

 const FileMonitor = require('file-state-monitor').FileMonitor;
 const FileStates = require('file-state-monitor').States

-// Create a new file monitor and specificy the state change detection you want to use let monitor = new FileMonitor(FileStates.LastModifiedState);
+let monitor = new FileMonitor(FileStates.LastModifiedState);
 let stateFile = '/path/to/states.json';
 monitor.load(stateFile);
 monitor.monitorPath('/path/to/watch');
 let changedFiles = monitor.getChangedFiles();
-monitor.write(stateFile)
+monitor.write(stateFile);
 ```

 On the first run this will give you a `Map` of all files under the given path with a state of `created`.
-If you run the same script again you will get a list of `changed` or `deleted` files or.
+If you run the script again you will get a list of `changed` or `deleted` files.
 When no files changed an empty `Map` will be returned.

+The API is pretty much self explanatory.
+You first create a new `FileMonitor` and pass one of the available [#change-detection-strategies](change detection strategies).
+After that `load()` the previous state from disk and add directories or files you want to monitor with `monitorPath()`.
+Calling this will compare the files with their previous state and you can get a list of changed files with `getChangedFiles()`.
+To persist the state back to disk simply call `write()` on the file monitor instance.

+Visit the GitHub Pages for a complete [https://janvennemann.github.io/file-state-monitor/?api](API documentation).

 ## Change detection strategies

 This library uses special file state classes to let you choose which method you want to use to detect file changes.
 By subclassing the `BaseFileState` you can also define your own change detection strategy, giving you complete control about what files you consider as changed.
 File state implementations that come bundled with the library:

 * `LastModifiedState`: Uses the last modified timestamp to detect if a file changed
 * `SizeState`: Uses the file size to detect if a file changed
 * `ContentHashState`: Computes a SHA-1 hash of the file's content and uses that hash to detect if a file changed
 * `CombinedState`: Uses all of the above checks in series, marking a file changed as soon as the first check returns true.
 Starts with the inexpensive checks for modification time and file size, and only then does the expensive content hash check.